davidmshore/InvestingEssentials/docs/resources/main.md

     - [Jason Zweig](https://jasonzweig.com/) (contributor to 4<sup>th</sup> edition of [The Intelligent Investor](https://www.amazon.com/Intelligent-Investor-Collins-Business-Essentials-ebook/dp/B000FC12C8/ref=sr_1_1?s=digital-text&sr=1-1) and a Wall Street Journal columnist).
     - [Jane Bryant Quinn](https://jbquinn.com/)
 - [Laura Adams](https://lauradadams.com/) (Money Girl Podcast)
-    - Laura Adams provides quick snippets of general financial advice presented in an easy to understand way with a good amount of energy to help keep listeners engaged.
-She is also an author of books and a free newsletter.
+    - Laura Adams' presents quick snippets of general financial advice in an easy to follow way with a good amount of energy to help keep listeners engaged.
+Adams is also a book and free newsletter author helping readers stay informed on financial topics.
     - [Free downloads](https://lauradadams.com/freebies) - A net worth calculator/tracker (personal financial statement), HSA quick guide, financial advisor assessment guide, legacy records checklist and more can be found here.
 - [Clark Howard](https://clark.com/) (The Clark Howard Show)
-	- Clark.com is a great resource for practical financial tips, topical guides, and reviews on banks, credit services, phone plans, investing institutions and insurance companies.
+	- Clark Howard is a bona fide public financial servant.
+Clark.com is a great resource for practical tips, topical guides, and reviews on banks, credit services, phone plans, investing institutions and insurance companies.
+Howard is also a book and free newsletter author.
 - See also [Blogs](#blogs)<!-- #internal_anchor_link --> and [Podcasts](#podcasts)<!-- #internal_anchor_link -->.
 ## Kids & Teens
 - [Financial Accounts to Open for Your Child to Build Lifelong Wealth](https://www.moneycrashers.com/financial-accounts-open-child/) (moneycrashers.com)